-Today’s theatre design and production depend heavily on the complex electronic and mechanical systems used in professional theatre, film, and television production.
+Today’s theatre design and production depends heavily on the complex electronic and mechanical systems used in professional theatre, film, and television.
 The production curriculum is designed to meet the diverse aesthetic and technological demands of contemporary society.
 This curriculum provides academic instruction and professional training for careers in costume design, scene design, and lighting design.

 Students enrolled in theatre production: costume design, lighting design, and scene design will complete course work in all three areas.
 Selected independent study, advanced electives, and production assignments in THE 4950 focus on the specialization.

 A portfolio is required for admission to all production majors.
 For more information, consult the School of Theatre and Dance Undergraduate Advisor, Kevin Austin.